OctavioFurio/Fractal_Generator_in_C-/README.md

 git clone https://github.com/OctavioFurio/Fractal_Generator_in_C-.git
 ```

 That's it!
-To compile and run, simply call g++ or your compiler of choice using the three files.
+To compile and run, simply call g++ or your compiler of choice using the two files.
 For example, in g++ the command is as follows:

 ```
-g++ libbmp.h libbmp.cpp fractal.cpp -o example_program
+g++ libbmp.cpp fractal.cpp -o example_program
 ```

 To render the fractals, run the executable you've just created in the directory of your choice.
 The resulting images will be saved in the same directory.